ballerina-platform/ballerina-distribution/examples/ftp-service-read/ftp_service_read.md

 ::: code ftp_service_read.bal :::

+## Prerequisites
+- Execute [FTP client - Write file](/learn/by-example/ftp-client-write) example to put a file in the FTP server.

+Run the program by executing the following command.
 Paths of the newly-added and newly-deleted files/directories during the latest polling will be printed for each of the polled events.

 ::: out ftp_service_read.out :::